aeternity/aepp-blockchain-explorer/ROADMAP.md

 - verified accounts
 #### 2. Verify account
 create verifaction tool to test for maliciuos accounts(to be explained)
+### Contracts
+list of contracts links to accounts, and transactions
 ### Name Services
 suggestions welcome
 ### Nodes